 Native to Indiana, Juniperus virginiana is one of the toughest evergreens we’ve found.
 It prefers full sun and can handle nearly any soil, as long as it’s not consistently wet.
 It’s drought tolerant, resistant to deer, tolerant of black walnut, and shrugs off air pollution.

 What we’re saying is, Eastern red cedar is a survivor.
 It can handle hotter and drier spots than most evergreens.
 It’s a pioneer species, one of the first to move into a meadow and start the evolution into forest.
-It also reseeds easily; you’ll often find seedlings scattered throughout any garden that contains one.
+It also reseeds easily.
+You’ll often find seedlings scattered throughout any garden that contains one.
+It isn’t invasive though, and seedlings are easy to remove.

 Because this scaled evergreen is dioecious, with male and female flowers on separate plants, you’ll need at least one of each gender to get the blue fruits.
 The fruits aren’t berries, but berry-like cones that birds love.